caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 end
 ```

-Before saving parsed gpx file to the databse, we have to convert it to our geometry type, which is `Geo.MultiLineStringZ`.
+Before saving parsed GPX file to the database, we have to convert it to our geometry type, which is `Geo.MultiLineStringZ`.
 When creating Geo type, we have to use the same `srid` value as we used during creating `geom` column.

 ```elixir
 # lib/gpx_phoenix/tracks/import_track.ex